Vietnam Veterans Memorial Fund: History

 The winning design was the work of Maya Ying Lin of Athens, Ohio, a 21-year-old senior at Yale University.
 In August 1981, VVMF selected a building company and architecture firm to develop the plans and build Lin's design.
 Lin became a design consultant to the architect of record.

 In January 1982, the decision was made to add a flagstaff and sculpture on the Memorial site in order to provide a realistic depiction of three Vietnam service members and a symbol of their courage and devotion to their country.
 On March 11, 1982, the design and plans received final federal approval, and work at the site was begun on March 16, 1982.
 Ground was formally broken on Friday, March 26, 1982.

 In July 1982, VVMF selected Washington, D.C. sculptor Frederick Hart to design the sculpture of the servicemen to be placed at the site.
 The U.S. Commission of Fine Arts finally unanimously accepted the proposed sculpture and flagstaff.

 Construction at the site was completed in November 1982.
 The Memorial was dedicated on November 13, 1982.
 The Three Servicemen statue was added in 1984.
 That same year, the Memorial was given as a "gift" to the American people during a ceremony with President Ronald Reagan.

+Several later initiatives, including the Project on the Vietnam Generation, grew out of networks formed around the memorial.

 In 1993, the Vietnam Women's Memorial by sculptor Glenna Goodacre was added to the Memorial site to represent the heroic work of women who served in the Vietnam War.

 In 2000, Congress authorized the placement on the Memorial site of a plaque honoring post-war casualties of Vietnam whose names are not eligible for inscription on The Wall.
 The In Memory plaque was dedicated in 2004 and reads: "In Memory of the men and women who served in the Vietnam War and later died as a result of their service.
 We honor and remember their sacrifice."
 VVMF worked with several organizations and architects to ensure that the plaque is harmonious with the site's other elements.